Is the U.S. election killing the economy?

 "Between now and [the election,] CEOs and consumers will scale back spending, especially if polls show the race is a tight one," predicts Baumohl of The Economic Outlook Group.

 The bottom line is the U.S. -- and global -- economies were already in a mediocre state.
 The Trump v.
 Clinton election is only adding to the list of concerns.
-The Federal Reserve is expected to hold off on raising interest rates today because of it (although the Fed doesn't like to admit it considers U.S. politics so overtly).
+The Federal Reserve is expected to hold off on raising interest rates today because of the unease (although the Fed doesn't like to admit it takes U.S. politics into account).

 "It's only one more ingredient, but, unfortunately, it's an ingredient in a very poor stew," says Swonk of DS Economics.